platformsh/platformsh-docs/src/configuration/services/solr.md

 ## Upgrading

 The Solr data format sometimes changes between versions in incompatible ways.
 Solr does not include a data upgrade mechanism as it is expected that all indexes can be regenerated from stable data if needed.
-To upgrade Solr you will need to use a new service from scratch.
+To upgrade (or downgrade) Solr you will need to use a new service from scratch.

 There are two ways of doing that.